LLM as a Complementary Optimizer to Gradient Descent: A Case Study in Prompt Tuning: Experiments

 In summary, the results indicate that our proposed combined optimization approach, which leverages both the local precision of a gradient-based optimizer and the flexible semantics exploration of an LLM-based optimizer, is better than both single methods and outperforms each method individually.

 \textbf{Interpretation of prompts optimized by LLM.} To further analyze the contribution of LLM-based optimizer in prompt optimization, we list the prompts contained in the instruction and generated by LLM in \reffig{interpret}.
-In round 1, the gradient-based optimizer tend to navigate around senseless prompt tokens, e.g., "beh", "ila", etc. This phenomenon is alleviated after leveraging LLM to infer for more meaningful prompts.
-In round 3, prompts with both interpretability and low loss values are obtained by the collaboration of gradient-based optimizer and LLM.
+In round 1, the gradient-based optimizer tend to navigate around senseless prompt tokens, e.g., "beh", "ila", etc. This phenomenon is alleviated after leveraging LLM to infer more meaningful prompts.
+In round 3, prompts with both interpretability and low loss values are obtained by the collaboration of gradient-based and LLM-based optimizers.